pryley/blackbar/readme.txt

 - Displays executed MySQL queries and the time it took to execute each query
 - Displays the loaded template files of the active theme
 - Inspect global variables (COOKIE, GET, POST, SERVER, SESSION)
+- Use the Console for debugging your plugins and themes
 - Use the Profiler for measuring performance of your plugins and themes

 == Installation ==